Harshath143/Harshath143/README.md

 ## 🎯 Career Objective

-As a hybrid **Data Scientist–Business Analyst**, I aim to contribute to organizations by building explainable, efficient AI solutions while aligning them with core business objectives.
-Whether it’s creating an ML model or analyzing KPIs for a product launch—I’m all in.
+As a hybrid **Data Scientist–Business Analyst**, I aim to contribute to organizations by building explainable, efficient AI and **Generative AI** solutions while aligning them with core business objectives.
+Whether it’s creating an ML model, fine-tuning LLMs, or analyzing KPIs for a product launch—I’m all in.

 ---